Net-ng/kansha/doc/production.rst

 1. install, configure and start memcached;
 2. configure kansha to start FCGI processes;
-3. install, configure and start your favorite web server with FCGI connectivity to Kansha processes.
+3. install, configure and start your favorite web server with FCGI connectivity to Kansha processes;
+4. start Kansha.

 Configure Kansha for FCGI
 ^^^^^^^^^^^^^^^^^^^^^^^^^